microchip-pic-avr-solutions/pic18f57q43-cnano-bootloader-melody/readme.md

   9. Next step is to Configure the project properties.
 This can be opened by selecting *File>Project Properties*.
 Select "PIC18F57Q43 Curiosity Nano" under Connected Hardware Tool, DFP version under Packs and the XC8 version under Compiler Toolchain.
     ![Project Properties](Images/Application_Project_Properties.png)

   10. For the end application project, we also need to configure the linker setting for the verification scheme used.
-Please checkout the Compiler and Linker Settings section for the details.
+Refer "Compiler and Linker Settings" section for details.

   11. Now that the needed configurations for the Bootloader project are done, compile and build the project by clicking the **Clean and Build Main Project** icon on the toolbar.